1930 Marlton Pike E, Suite H-42 Cherry Hill, NJ 08003

-Our physician is a Board Certified Emergency Physician and has been safely using ketamine for over 15 years.
-This has mostly been for procedural sedation in children and elderly patients, or sedation of agitated or violent patients.
+Dr. Sullivan is a Board Certified Emergency Physician and has been safely using ketamine for almost 20 years.
+This has mostly been for procedural sedation in children and elderly patients, or sedation of critically ill patients as it is safer than other medications.
 This has been in much higher doses than is used for Ketamine Infusion Therapy for depression and the other uses we are talking about here.
-Dr Sullivan has also been treating psychiatric emergencies and substance abuse in the ER for over a decade as well.
-During this period he has observed that the aftercare for these patients is sparse, and that there were no good options for patients with severe depression or suicidal thoughts other than inpatient psychiatric admission.
+Dr. Sullivan has also been treating psychiatric emergencies and substance abuse in the ER for over a decade as well.
+During this period he has observed that the aftercare for these patients is sparse, and that there were no good options for patients with severe depression or suicidal thoughts other than inpatient psychiatric admission or electroconvulsive therapy.

-He started researching ketamine for depression several years ago realized that it was a perfect fit for him, as has been providing outpatient ketamine infusions since 2016.
+He began researching ketamine for depression and realized that it was a perfect fit for him.
+In 2016 Dr. Sullivan became one of the first physicians in the country providing outpatient ketamine infusions.
 This is not something that most family doctors are familiar with or trained to do.
 Anesthesiologists use ketamine in the OR, but are usually not experienced in treating mental illness.
 Most psychiatrists do not perform “procedures” and do not have the necessary equipment and experience to use intravenous medications.

-Dr Sullivan has assembled a team at Initia Nova to utilize his experience and knowledge of ketamine infusions, along with experienced ER nurses, and licensed and experienced therapists.
+Dr. Sullivan has assembled a team at Initia Nova with Dr. John Dougherty, Rena Beyer and Winden Rowe to combine the skillsets of some of the most experienced physicians and trauma therapists in the field.
 This comprehensive approach provides the best opportunity for you to find your new beginning, or Initia Nova.

 Studies on low-dose (subanesthetic) Ketamine Infusion Therapy for depression began in 1990, and since then, there have been multiple studies showing it to be both safe and effective for depression and many other psychiatric conditions.
 For a few minutes during your infusion, heart rate and blood pressure may rise.
 These are monitored to ensure safety.
 You may feel a little groggy, lightheaded or nauseous for a few hours after your infusion, and you cannot drive that day, but there are no known long-term or permanent side effects of IV ketamine therapy.